-Another front has opened up and we should have the confidence and put in the effort to succeed on that front.
+Another front has opened up and we should have the confidence and put in the effort to succeed on that front before if time as simply not going to allow?

-We have the ability to carry on Indefinitely.
+We have the ability to carry on indefinitely.

 We should be trying to double the pressure on the British.